How To Prepare for a DOT Audit

 The Federal Motor Carrier Safety Administration (FMCSA) is the law of the land when it comes to motor carrier safety.

 You must keep your Driver Qualification Files and other records in order to prove to the auditor that you have control of your safety and compliance programs.
+Check to ensure that your MCS-90 form correctly lists your company and DOT information completely accurately every time you renew your auto liability truck insurance policy.

 Also, be sure to update your MCS 150 on a regular basis!
 This will help with your Unsafe Driving and Crash BASIC scores.